tstrohmeier/docker-howto/README.md

 # gquintard-varnish-docker
 Dockerfile for the tstrohmeier/gquintard-varnish image

-I use this image if I want to work in a local env.
+I use this image for local VCL development and testing.

 @Dockerhub: https://hub.docker.com/r/tstrohmeier/gquintard-varnish/